 Berenice Abbott's words matter because they do not behave like motivational captions.
 They point back to decisions a photographer has to make in the real world: where to stand, how close to get, what kind of discomfort to accept, and how much of the self is allowed into the frame.

-How to read the quotes
+How to read the lines

-The best way to read a photographer's quotes is not to turn them into rules.
+The best way to read Berenice Abbott's words is not to turn them into rules.
 A sentence that was true for one body of work can become false if it is applied mechanically to another.
 The point is to understand the pressure behind the sentence, not to imitate its surface.

 What photographers can take from it now

 The enduring lesson is not that every photographer should work like Berenice Abbott.
 It is that every serious photographer needs a position.
 A camera records light, but a body of work records decisions.
-These quotes are valuable because they expose the decisions behind the pictures.
+These ideas are valuable because they expose the decisions behind the pictures.

-01
+Idea 01

 Photography helps people to see.

-02
+Idea 02

 I took to photography like a duck to water.

-03
+Idea 03

 The challenge is to see things as they are.

-04
+Idea 04

 The photographer is the contemporary being par excellence.

-05
+Idea 05

 Reality is the subject.

-06
+Idea 06

 Modern life needs modern seeing.

-07
+Idea 07

 The city changes faster than habit can follow.

-08
+Idea 08

 Clarity is not the enemy of feeling.

-09
+Idea 09

 A camera can preserve the present before it disappears.

-10
+Idea 10

 The world does not stand still for nostalgia.